jiinjeong/CSVolunteer/README.md

   * To see examples of how the cascade resolves conflicting CSS rules on a webpage, please see the Lesson 13 [HTML file](HTMLCSS/Lessons/014_Cascade.html) and [CSS file](HTMLCSS/Lessons/014_Cascade.css).
 * **Inherit**
   * Some CSS properties can have a value of `inherit`.
-    * These properties include font size, family, font weight, color, background color, text decoration, text transformation, and others.
+    * These properties include font size, font family, font weight, color, background color, text decoration, text transformation, and others.
   * When we give an element a property with a value of `inherit`, the computer takes the value of the property that the element has inherited and applies it directly to the element.
     * As a result, the style has a specificity commensurate to the selector.
 It is less likely to be overwritten by conflicting styles or default browser styles.
       * In contrast, inherited styles have a specificity of 0.